Non-Nucleoside Analogue Reverse Transcriptase Inhibitors (NNRTIs)

 Median (Range) | 73 (2–288) | 79 (7–202) |

 Source: Adapted from Rilpivirine [package insert].
 Food and Drug Administration.
-2018.
-Available at: https://www.accessdata.fda.gov/drugsatfda_docs/label/2018/202022s011lbl.pdf.2 Key to Acronyms: AUC24h = area under the curve after 24 hours; C0h = plasma concentration just prior to next dose; RPV = rilpivirine; SD = standard deviation |
+2021.
+Available at: https://www.accessdata.fda.gov/drugsatfda_docs/label/2021/202022s014lbl.pdf Key: AUC24h = area under the curve after 24 hours; C0h = plasma concentration just prior to next dose; RPV = rilpivirine; SD = standard deviation |

 RPV has been reported to have fewer CNS AEs than EFV, and it has been promoted as a replacement ARV drug for some patients who experience CNS effects while receiving EFV.
-However, there has been concern that the prolonged half-life of EFV might result in residual drug levels that could have an impact on RPV levels.
+However, concern exists that the prolonged half-life of EFV might result in residual drug levels that could have an impact on RPV levels.
 A Thai study evaluated 20 Thai adolescents 4 weeks after they switched from EFV to RPV.
 The PK parameters of RPV in this study population were comparable to those in previous pediatric (PAINT) and adult (ECHO/THRIVE) PK substudies.
-No virologic failure was detected at 12 or 24 weeks and no patients discontinued RPV because of AEs.13
+No virologic failure was detected at 12 or 24 weeks, and no patients discontinued RPV because of AEs.13

 Simplification of Treatment

-Long-Acting, Injectable Rilpivirine
+Long-Acting Injectable Rilpivirine

 Toxicity